-The chief executive (lands) may prepare and register a caveat under section 61TL(1).
+The registrar of titles may prepare and register a caveat under section 61TL(1).

 (3) An office copy of a court order mentioned in subsection (1)(b) or (c) must be deposited when a caveat is lodged under subsection (1).